-If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will grow by 13 percent by 2028.
+If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will grow by 13 percent by 2028.

-There are a couple of reasons why these jobs are increasing so fast.
-One is homeowners tapping into government rebates to get more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot real estate market and a home shortage that’s driven an increase in new construction homes.
+There are a few reasons why these careers are increasing so fast.
+One is homeowners using government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot real estate market and a house shortage that’s driven an increase in new construction residences.

-A HVAC technician is someone who services, installs and maintains heating and cooling units.
-Most serve both homeowners and business owners.
+An HVAC technician is a person who fixes, installs and maintains heating and cooling units.
+Most work with both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners